e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 ```
 manual_flags_a      [str]
 ```
 Path to an external file that contains a list of flag commands, one per line.
-The flags will be applied to the unaveraged data set `inbase.ms`.
+The flags will be applied to the unaveraged dataset `inbase.ms` when step `flag_2a_manual` is enabled.
 The file will be read by CASA task flagdata using `mode='list'` and `inpfile` will be set to `manual_flags_a`.
 Note from the [CASA documentation](https://casa.nrao.edu/casadocs/casa-5.1.1/global-task-list/task_flagdata/about) on the format of the file: There should be no whitespace between KEY=VALUE since the parser first breaks command lines on whitespace, then on "=".
 Use only one whitespace to separate the parameters (no commas).

 ```
 manual_flags_b      [str]
 ```
-Same as `manual_flags_a` but will be applied to the averaged data set `inbase_avg.ms`.
+Same as `manual_flags_a` but will be applied to the averaged data set `inbase_avg.ms` when step `flag_2b_manual` is enabled.

 **Note on the format**: For `[str]` inputs, the use of single quotes is not required.
 Most inputs accept a list of values in the format of a comma-separated string.
 Examples: `target = '1111+2222'` or `target = 1111+2222`.
 For multiple inputs: `phscals = '1111+2222,3333+4444,5555+6666'` is accepted.